anmiralles/openshift-observability-workshop/README.md

 - Labels worker nodes as infrastructure nodes
 - Creates S3 buckets for Loki, Tempo, and Network Observability
 - Creates Kubernetes secrets for S3 access
-- Creates ConsoleLinks for Grafana and Jaeger UI
 - Triggers ArgoCD to deploy all observability components

 ## Observability Stack Components